dragoshuniq/react-native-ram/README.md

  console.log(ramInfo)
 }

-// ...result example
-// results in MB and %
+// ...result example in MB and %

 {
   "appUsedMemory": 12.637718200683594,
   "percentageUsed": 48.736824388734746,